- MY ANESTHESIOLOGIST ADMINISTERED FENTANYL TO ME. IS THAT OK? - 23 May 2023

 - The sheer size of the linemen makes their airways potentially difficult to manage.
 I performed anesthetics on multiple San Francisco 49ers players for orthopedic surgeries over 15 years time.
 Their cardiovascular fitness was never in question, but their bulk was striking.
 A Body Mass Index (BMI) table states that a 335 pound, 6 foot 3 inch patient has a BMI=41.
 A BMI over 40 is defined as Morbid Obesity, and this is always a significant anesthesia concern.
 Morbid Obesity carries a risk classification of American Society of Anesthesiologists Class 3, which is defined as “a patient with a severe medical disease which is currently stable.”
 A professional athlete is more healthy than an inactive couch potato fan who watches the NFL on television, but nonetheless anesthetizing gigantic men requires skill and entails risk.

-- My third profound recollection is how cool it felt to be on the sideline for an NFL game, and how memorable it was to witness the spectacle up close.
+- My third profound recollection is how memorable it was to be on the sideline for an NFL game, and how memorable it was to witness the spectacle up close.
 My own football skills never advanced past 3-on-3 touch football, but I’m a fan, and I’ll always remember my adventure as a member of the medical team for America’s number one sports attraction.

 The most popular posts for laypeople on The Anesthesia Consultant include: